 If you’re writing about food and struggling for inspiration, try indulging in the many resources for ideas available to you.
 For starters, get out there and explore different cultures’ cuisine – from a vibrant Spanish Tapas restaurant to an Indian street food stall, and familiarise yourself with the variety of tastes and textures that the world of food has to offer.

 If exploring new dishes doesn’t work, consider experimenting in the kitchen.
-Start with some recipes you know well and add small variations – it’s amazing what a twist or two can do for a dish!
-Finally, take stock of your local environment – visit farmers’ markets to pick up fresh produce, observe how people interact around food when dining with friends or strangers promote new restaurants on social media; often our most inspiring moments are right here at home.
+Begin with some recipes you know well and add small variations – it’s amazing what a twist or two can do for a dish!
+And, take stock of your local environment – visit farmers’ markets to pick up fresh produce, observe how people interact around food when dining with friends or strangers promote new restaurants on social media; often our most inspiring moments are right here at home.

 To put it simply, food blogging is an art form that requires creativity and research.
 From the recipe itself to the manner of presentation, take pride in your work and enjoy the process!
 With a bit of dedication and some practice, you can soon find yourself creating content that will have readers salivating at their screens.